Generative Quantum Learning of Joint Probability Distribution Functions: Introduction

 Some of the commonly used copulas include elliptical and Archimedean.
 However, empirical copulas (copulas from real data) tend to be a mixture of copulas and are commonly modeled using parametric methods like maximum likelihood estimation \cite{Joe97}.
 As a rule, the more complex the copula and the more completely it describes the data, the more computationally challenging it becomes to extend it to higher dimensional data.

-More recently, generative models have been proposed for statistical modeling that learn to generate data with the same statistics as a given training dataset, effectively learning its distribution.
+More recently, generative models have been proposed for statistical modeling.
+These learn to generate data with the same statistics as a given training dataset, effectively learning its distribution.
 The model can be used to output new samples that could plausibly have belonged to the original dataset \cite{Goodfellow14,Diederik14}.
-One of the most successful of these is the Generative Adversarial Network (GAN), in which two neural networks compete with one another in a minimax game.
+One of the most successful of these is the generative adversarial network (GAN).
+In GAN, two neural networks compete with one another in a minimax game.
 In Ref. \cite{Goodfellow14}, the authors showed theoretically that a GAN will learn the data distribution if given enough capacity, data and training time.
-Since then, GANs have found applications in areas like data augmentation \cite{Antoniou17}, fashion design \cite{Wu16}, and super resolution \cite{Ledig17}, \textit{etc}.
-However, there is still debate over whether GANs will successfully learn a given distribution \cite{Arora18}.
-In particular, problems like vanishing or unstable gradient, mode collapse and non-convergence, sensitivity to hyperparameters, and either the generator or discriminator overpowering the other, can make them challenging to train \cite{GANissues}.
+Since then, GANs have found applications in areas like data augmentation \cite{Antoniou17}, fashion design \cite{Wu16}, and super resolution \cite{Ledig17}, etc. However, there is still debate over whether GANs will successfully learn a given distribution \cite{Arora18}.
+In particular, problems like vanishing or unstable gradient, mode collapse and nonconvergence, sensitivity to hyperparameters, and either the generator or discriminator overpowering the other, can make them challenging to train \cite{GANissues}.

 In this context, the question arises whether quantum computers can provide any advantage over classical models for generating samples that reproduce the inter-dependence between multiple variables of a given dataset.
 Quantum wavefunctions naturally represent probability distributions which can be hard to sample from by classical algorithms.
 Quantum computers can also be used to generate correlations which cannot be efficiently reproduced by classical means \cite{Aaronson11,Boixo18}.
-Therefore, intuitively, it seems that learning dependence between multiple random variables is something at which a quantum computer may excel.
-Further, an application that requires sampling from a probability distribution is likely one of the near term applications of quantum computers as evidenced by this already being the basis of the quantum supremacy demonstration \cite{Arute19}.
+Therefore, intuitively, learning dependence between multiple random variables is something at which a quantum computer may excel.
+Further, an application that requires sampling from a probability distribution is likely one of the near term applications of quantum computers.
+As evidence, note that this is already the basis of the quantum supremacy demonstration \cite{Arute19}.